 9. NUMBER OF TILES ON A PLAYERS RACK: There should be 13 tiles on a player's rack.
 A player should be discouraged from picking with one hand-and discarding with the other hand.
 However, this is not (yet) an illegal Tournament-move.
 Also, a player may pick a tile, and place it in front of their rack (between the rack and the player), and then discard a tile to end their turn.
 This also is not (yet) an illegal Tournament move.
 However, PLEASE NOTE: that player takes the chance that the previously discarded tile will be claimed before their-picked-tile is placed in their rack - and their discarded tile is named and touches the table.
 Two-handed-picking-and-discarding is a clumsy and ungainly method of play; and could cause unnecessary dispute.

-10. WRONG END OF THE WALL: If a player picks from the wrong wall –or- from the wrong end of the wall, then that player is “dead.”
+10. WRONG END OF THE WALL: If a player picks from the wrong wall –or- from the wrong end of the wall, and subsequently racks or discards that tile, then that player's hand is “dead.”
 However, if the mistake is not discovered until after more than one player has picked from the wrong wall or the wrong end of the wall, then the game continues and players continue picking from that wall.
 This is to insure the continuity of the game.

 11. REMAINING TAIL OF THE WALL: A player who pushes their wall out, must be aware of the fact that their wall and any subsequent remaining tiles MUST be clearly aligned - so that all players are able to clearly see the remaining tiles.